lharri73/PySimlink/docs/src/quickstart.rst

 settings required for PySimlink, and should not affect your model's ability to build (knock on wood)...

-.. collapse:: Here is what it's changing, in case you want to do it for yourself or are using
-    multiple config sets

-    * On the :guilabel:`solver` page, uncheck the :guilabel:`Treat each discrete rate as a separate task` box
-    * On the same page, uncheck the :guilabel:`Allow tasks to execute concurrently on the target` box
-    * Change the :menuselection:`Code Generation --> System target file` to :guilabel:`grt.tlc`
-    * On the same page, enable the :guilabel:`Generate code only` checkbox
-    * On the same page, enable the :guilabel:`Package code and artifacts` checkbox
-    * On the same page, disable the :guilabel:`Generate makefile` checkbox
-    * Under :menuselection:`Code Generation --> Interface`, check the :guilabel:`signals`, :guilabel:`parameters`, :guilabel:`states`, and :guilabel:`root-level I/O`
-      boxes
-    * On the same page, under the :guilabel:`Advanced parameters` section, uncheck the :guilabel:`Classic call interface`
-    * On the same page, under the :guilabel:`Advanced parameters` section, check the :guilabel:`Single output/update function`
-    * If it's a configuration reference, propagate these changes
-    * Build the model (this generates the code)
+Want to do this manually?
+Check out the :ref:`How-To guide <gen model params>` for details.

 Step 2: Let PySimlink Handle The Rest
 -------------------------------------
 At this point, you should have a copy of the model in the form of generated code.
 Let's say it's called :file:`my_awesome_model.zip` and the name of your root model is "my_awesome_model".

 .. tip:: The zip file does not needed to be named after the model.
-You can also extract the zip file and provide the
+To slightly improve build time, you can also extract
-         path to the directory that contains the zip folder's contents to improve the build time.
+         the zip file and provide the path to the directory that contains the zip folder's contents instead.

 Now, you can import and inspect the model.